 Through one-on-one sessions, you and your therapist will work to uncover the thoughts when they occur and how you respond to them.
-This will help them determine a diagnosis and decide whether there’s another possible cause.
+This will help them come to a diagnosis and decide whether there’s another possible cause.

 Treating and preventing intrusive thoughts may take some time, but don’t give up.
 For conditions like OCD and PTSD, sticking to your treatment plan can help ease symptoms as well as prevent unwanted thoughts.

-Intrusive thoughts are powerful because they “stick” in the mind.
+Intrusive thoughts are powerful because they “stick” in your mind.
 Their unusual nature can cause distress and anxiety.
 They’re upsetting because they feel so foreign.

 Having intrusive thoughts doesn’t always mean you have an underlying issue or behavior.
-They are, like so many other thoughts you have in a day, just a thought.
+They are, like so many other thoughts you have in a day, just thoughts.

 But if your intrusive thoughts are interfering with your day-to-day life, talk with a healthcare provider about your experiences.
 Getting treatment can help you reduce your sensitivity to the thoughts and react in a better manner if they occur.